Constraints on Coupled Dark Energy in the DESI Era: Methodology and Datasets

 In our fitting tables, we do not display the constraints on all the sampled parameters, since some of them --- for instance, the initial DM energy density --- are not very informative.
 Instead, we report the constraints on the most relevant parameters, such as the Hubble--Lema\^itre parameter $H_0$ and $\omega_{\rm cdm}$.
 As a consequence of avoiding the shooting method, some of these are derived parameters.
 We also present constraints on the weak-lensing observable $S_8$ and on the root-mean-square mass fluctuations at a fixed scale of 12\,Mpc, $\sigma_{12}$, which is less affected by some of the issues associated with the more commonly used parameter $\sigma_8$ (see Refs.~\cite{Sanchez:2020vvb,Forconi:2025cwp} for details).

 To facilitate the comparison of the fitting performance of the CDE and PR models both among themselves and relative to $\Lambda$CDM, we also report the minimum values of $\chi^2$ and the Akaike information criterion (AIC), defined as ${\rm AIC} = \chi^2_{\rm min} + 2n$ \cite{Akaike}, where $n$ denotes the number of free parameters in the model.
 The AIC balances goodness of fit against model complexity by rewarding an improved description of the data while penalizing the introduction of additional parameters.
 It can therefore be regarded as a proxy for more elaborate Bayesian model comparison methods.
-In addition, we compute the exclusion level of $\Lambda$CDM relative to the models under study using the likelihood-ratio test.
-Instead of displaying the resulting $p$-values in the tables, we express them as an exclusion level, $E_{\Lambda{\rm CDM}}$ -- in units of $\sigma$ -- assuming that these $p$-values are extracted from univariate Gaussian distributions.
+In addition, we compute the exclusion level of $\Lambda$CDM relative to the models under study using the likelihood-ratio test and assuming the validity of Wilk's theorem\footnote{The posterior distributions in the CDE model suffer from some deviations from Gaussianity mainly affecting the parameters $\alpha$ and $\phi_{\rm ini}$, which may invalidate the assumptions underlying Wilks' theorem.
+Our estimation of the exclusion level of $\Lambda$CDM must be understood as an approximation.
+A more accurate estimate of $E_{\Lambda{\rm CDM}}$ would require simulations to determine the exact distribution of $\Delta\chi^2_{\rm min}$.
+Such an analysis would entail though a substantial computational effort, which we consider unnecessary given the overall consistency between the fitting results reported in the tables, the contour plots, and the information criterion (cf. Sec. \ref{sec:results})}.
+Instead of displaying the resulting $p$-values in the tables, we express them as an exclusion level, $E_{\Lambda{\rm CDM}}$, translating these $p$-values into a number of standard deviations ($\sigma$), as if they were extracted from univariate Gaussian distributions.